shenweiss/ez-detect/README.md

 - Nihon Kohden amplifier EDF data
 - Natus Quantum amplifier EDF data
 - Micromed Native TRC data
-- New installation from shenweiss github repositories onto Google Cloud instance, tested installation twice.
+- New installation from shenweiss github repositories onto Google Cloud instances, tested installation three times.
 Note for Cloud deployment most services have http tranfer limit of 35 MB, thus to deploy the software to the cloud using a commercial platform you will need to make modifications at the client and server side to overcome the limitation in file size.

 Benchmarks
 -------------------